-THE SMALL NEAR-FIELD SCANNER has a Nearfield Systems 5 ft by 5 ft vertical planar near-field scanner and is used primarily to calibrate and measure gain radiation patterns of small phased array aperture antennas and small reflector antennas.
-The scanner has four-axis automated control for x, y, z Cartesian coordinates and probe polarization for vertical and horizontal polarization measurements.
+THE SMALL NEAR-FIELD SCANNER has a 5-by-5-foot Nearfield Systems vertical planar near-field scanner and is used primarily to calibrate and measure gain radiation patterns of small phased array aperture antennas and small reflector antennas.
+The scanner has four-axis automated control for x, y, and z Cartesian coordinates and probe polarization for vertical and horizontal polarization measurements.

-The scanner is located in a shielded anechoic chamber with interior dimensions 12 ft by 12 ft by 12 ft with the walls, floor, and ceiling covered with 12-inch pyramidal absorber.
+The scanner is located in a shielded anechoic chamber with interior dimensions of 12 feet by 12 feet.
+The walls, floor, and ceiling are covered with 12-inch pyramidal absorber.

 The automated probe moves parallel to the array face, horizontally in the x direction and vertically in the y direction, and moves perpendicular to the array face in the z direction.
 The rectangular probe is linearly polarized and is rotated by means of a polarization positioner to measure the voltage response to horizontal and vertical electric-field components for the antenna under test.
-The radiation pattern of the near-field probe with surrounding absorber is pre-measured, and is used to compensate and generate the far-field radiation pattern of the antenna under test.
+The radiation pattern of the near-field probe with surrounding absorber is premeasured, and is used to compensate and generate the far-field radiation pattern of the antenna under test.